utkarshsaboo45/BERT-Hate_Speech_Detection/milestone_2/progress_report_1.md

 In this section, we present discussion on our results obtained from different models.
 For the purpose of acquiring some baseline benchmark results on the dataset, we have used following models:

+#### FastText (baseline)

+This is the baseline we decided to use to compare other models.
+The reason we chose the FastText classifier is because it's a simple fast to train linear model.

+The data used to train the model (without hatespeech = 0):

+`Train data size: 31652`

+`Test data size: 7913`

+With 50 epochs and a learning rate of 0.01 gave:

+`Precision Score: 0.752`

+`F1 Score: 0.565`

 #### BERTweet

 We are using [ucberkeley-dlab_measuring-hate-speech](https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech) as our dataset.
 Our dataset was normalized (translating emotion icons into text strings, converting user mentions and web/url links into special tokens @USER and HTTPURL) with internal BERTweet normalizer.
 Also, we kept only two categories: hate speech (1) - 46021 tweets and not hate speech (0) - 80624 tweets.
 Then, we split the data into train, dev, test with following size:

 `Train data size: 101316`

 `Test data size: 12665`

 `Dev data size: 12664`

 The bertweet-base model was run for 3 epochs.
 With this model we manage to get:

 `Precision Score: 81.576`

 `Recall Score: 77.825`

 `F1 Score: 79.657`

 ---